Of course, the Glacier Express train from St. Moritz to Zermatt had to be included in our 2 week Swiss train itinerary.

 Book a tour to do the Glacier Express

 If you’re not able to book your tickets yourself, either for the Glacier Express or one of the alternative stretches of the route, then you can always consider asking a travel agent or tour operator.
-You won’t join a tour but you’re buying a travel package that includes the train tickets and (optional) other travel-related products like transfers and hotels.
 Check out some of the options below:

 - Glacier Express one day round trip from Zürich or from Basel or Bern